austinbarrows/kouhan-tracker/README.md

 - COOKIE_SECRET_CURRENT &mdash; Cookie secret; can be anything but UUIDs are preferred for maximal safety
 - COOKIE_SECRET_PREVIOUS &mdash; Cookie secret that MUST BE DIFFERENT from the other cookie secret; can be anything but UUIDs are preferred for maximal safety

-Run `npm install` after cloning or updating
+Run `npm install` after cloning or updating.

 ## Development Setup
 ### Firebase Setup
 1\.
-Add the Firebase emulator host environment variable:
+Add the Firebase emulator host environment variable to `.env.local`:
-- FIREBASE_AUTH_EMULATOR_HOST &mdash; Host for Firebase emulator (probably `localhost:9099`)
+- FIREBASE_AUTH_EMULATOR_HOST &mdash; Host for Firebase auth emulator (probably `localhost:9099`)

 2\.
 Install the Firebase CLI:
 ```
 npm install -g firebase-tools
 ```

 3\.
-Run the following in the project root to configure the project to be a Firebase project
+Run the following in the project root to configure the project to be a Firebase project:
 ```
 firebase init
 ```

 4\.
-Initialize the Firebase emulator suite
+Initialize the Firebase emulator suite:
 ```
 firebase init emulators
 ```
 and press enter when notified that you are initializing with an existing Firebase project directory.

 5\.
-Select only the Authentication Emulator from the list and proceed
+Select only the Authentication Emulator from the list and proceed.
 <br>
 6\.
-Download the emulator now if desired
+Download the emulator now if desired.
 <br>
 <br>